lionirdeadman/lionirdeadman.github.io/README.md

-# Website-Builder
+# Files to build website using [Zola](https://www.getzola.org/)

-This is just the zola stuff to build [pages](https://codeberg.org/lionirdeadman/pages)
+If you want to look at them locally, just `zola serve`